Waqrapukara Full Day Hike

 - Round trip transportation between Cusco and Waqra Pukara

 - English/Spanish-speaking professional guide

-- Breakfast and lunch box (vegetarian option available)
+- Box lunch for the hike (vegetarian option available)

 - Tips for your tour guide and driver

 - Entrance fee to Wakra Pukara (20 soles per person)

 What to the Bring to the Waqrapukara Full Day Hike:

 - Small daypack or backpack (approximately 20L)

 - Comfortable, lightweight trekking clothes or activewear (layers recommended)